Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/README.md

 # AWS Hands-on Projects Collection

-Welcome to the AWS Hands-on Projects Collection!
+Welcome to the AWS Hands On Labs: Beginner to Advanced Projects Collection!
 This repository brings together 10 fun, practical projects designed to help you build real-world applications using AWS services.
 Each project is contained in its own folder complete with a detailed README to guide you through setup, prerequisites, and step-by-step instructions.

 These projects may offer you a chance to accelerate your cloud career by working directly with services like Amazon S3, EC2, Lambda, SageMaker, and more.